Both tools detect content theft, but they work very differently. Here's an honest comparison to help you choose.

 | Proactive Protection | ✓ Invisible tokens prove ownership automatically | ✗ Only detects after theft occurs |

-| Automated Monitoring | ✓ Nightly scans while you sleep | ✗ Manual checks only |
+| Automated Monitoring | ✓ Nightly scans while you sleep (paid plans) | ✗ Manual checks only |

 | WordPress Integration | ✓ Native plugin, works from dashboard | ✗ Separate web interface |